15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 The MotionEffect

 I knew for a long time that I needed an editor on my virtual team.
-My best VA experience was by asking the right questions, being personal, and checking to see which personal values that also connected what mine and my business, I found a VA that really understands my message to the world.
+My best VA experience was asking the right questions, being personal, and checking to see which personal values also connected with my business and mine; I found a VA that understands my message to the world.

-Before hiring, I ask a lot of questions.
-Not only about the work to be done but testing their mindset around workflow, figure-things-out mentality, and what they think about the productivity workflows.
-I also test their overall ability to stay organized in both communication and productivity.
-Then I go hot on personal questions with the purpose of getting to know them.
-See how they handle a human connection and to be open and honest.
-In the end, I’m letting them know that I’m not going to work with an invisible VA that is afraid to show their face.
-I expect video calls to be the main method of communication besides Slack chats.
+Before hiring, I ask many questions.
+It is about the work to be done and testing their mindset around workflow, figure-things-out mentality, and what they think about the productivity workflows.
+I also try their overall ability to stay organized in communication and productivity.
+Then, I go hot on personal questions to get to know them.
+See how they handle human connections and how they are open and honest.
+Ultimately, I’m letting them know I won’t work with an invisible VA that is afraid to show its face.
+I expect video calls to be the primary method of communication besides Slack chats.

-By being personal and direct from the start you’ll find out if the VA can handle a personal work relationship with good, open communication.
-And by making sure you find a VA that shares some of the worldview and personal values, they will be more invested in the mission and purpose of your business.
+By being personal and direct from the start, you’ll find out if the VA can handle a personal work relationship with sound, open communication.
+By making sure you find a VA that shares some of the worldview and personal values, they will be more invested in the mission and purpose of your business.
 Get personal but professional.
 And share the same values.
-A VA that is emotionally invested in your business will feel more connected and do a better job.
+An emotionally invested VA in your business will feel more connected and do a better job.

 Ray Blakney